asreview/asreview/asreview/webapp/tests/integration_tests/README.md

 The `run_tests.sh` script is a convenience script that:

-1. Build ASReview from the default [Dockerfile](../../../../Dockerfile)
+1. Builds ASReview from the default [Dockerfile](../../../../Dockerfile)
 1. Starts it with docker-compose
 1. Runs all integration tests against the dockerized instance
 1. Stops the docker containers

 You can run the script from any directory by simply calling it, e.g. `./run_tests.sh` from this directory.

+To force a rebuild of the application image, run `docker compose build` from within this directory.

-See the comments in [run_tests.sh](./run_tests.sh) for information on environment variables that you can toggle.
+See the comments in [run_tests.sh](./run_tests.sh) for information on environment variables that you can tioggle.

 ## CI